donny/donny.github.io/_posts/2016-08-02-ibm-bluemix-openwhisk.md

 #### Getting Started

+We assume that the default organisation and space have been set during the IBM Bluemix account signup process.

 Install the `wsk` command line tool: `pip install --upgrade https://new-console.ng.bluemix.net/openwhisk/cli/download`.
 Set the OpenWhisk namespace and authorisation key: `wsk property set --apihost openwhisk.ng.bluemix.net --auth XXXX:XXXX --namespace "namespace_dev"` where the required information can be found on the OpenWhisk web console.
 Verify the setup: `wsk action invoke /whisk.system/samples/echo -p message hello --blocking --result` which performs a synchronous blocking invocation of `echo` with `hello` as an argument.

 #### Key Concepts